 –––

-What to do for GALILEO, I have an iPhone 4S which works very well with iNavX, I'm afraid of change…changing to a new phone.
-Actually I use to navigate and emails.
+What to do to pass Galileo, I have an iPhone 4S that works very well with iNavX, I'm afraid to change…by switching to a new phone.
+In fact I use it to browse and my emails.

-My battery starts to falter but it goes with my inverter of 300 Watts.
+My battery is starting to weaken but it's still okay with my inverter 300 watts.

-I'm afraid because once I lost my cards X-traverse.
+I'm afraid because once I lost my X-traverse cards.

-I have my cards papers and my sextant, that reassures me, It's still good to have iNavX fullscreen, and thank you for your info.
+I have my paper cards and my sextant, This reassures me, it's still good to have iNavX in full screen, and thank you for your info.

-1. To use the GALILEO satellites in addition to other, You must have a compatible processor.
-So of course the iPhone 4S, who already can't receive updates of iOS.
+To use Galileo satellites in addition to other, you must have a compatible processor.
+So of course not the iPhone 4S, which can no longer receive iOS updates.

-It will necessarily change device one day or the other.
+You will inevitably have to change your device one day or another.